movementlabsxyz/MIP/MIP/mip-draft-postconfirmation/README.md

 ```

 > [!note]
-> If the acceptor does not update the contract state, for some time this is negative for the liveness of the protocol.
+> If the acceptor does not update the contract state for some time, this is negative for the liveness of the protocol.
 In particular if the `acceptorTerm` is in the range for the time that is required for the `leadingBlockTolerance`.